borisbanushev/stockpredictionai/readme2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**All trading strategies are used at your own risk.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are many many more details to explore - in choosing data features, in choosing algorithms, in tuning the algos, etc. This version of the notebook itself took me 2 weeks to finish.
-I am sure there are many unaswered parts of the process.
+I am sure there are many unanswered parts of the process.
 So, any comments and suggestion - please do share.
 I'd be happy to add and test any ideas in the current process.

 Thanks for reading.